hammertoe/quernus_website/_posts/2015-07-27-openbsd-as-freebsd-router.md

 ## FreeBSD is a Great Server

 [FreeBSD](https://www.freebsd.org/) is a great OS.
-I use it for my office fileserver due to it's ZFS implementation, and general robustness as a fileserver and general office server.
+I use it for my office fileserver due to its ZFS implementation, and general robustness as a fileserver and general office server.

 However one thing I don’t like about FreeBSD is that even though it has had IPSEC baked into it for many many years, it is still not enabled by default in the `GENERIC` kernel.
 Most kernel options in FreeBSD can be loaded as loadable modules, but IPSEC is not one of them.